awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-dotnet-configuration.md

 </log4net>
 ```

-Then, create the logger and apply the configuration in your program code\.
+Then, create the logger and apply the configuration by passing the logging option to the `AWSXRayRecorder.RegisterLogger` method in your program code\.

 **Example \.NET Core Program\.cs – Logging**